-Our homes all need a little TLC before the first snow.
+Most homes need a little TLC before the temperature drops.

 And this tutorial is going to help you keep heating bills low by adding window insulation.

 Plastic film insulation kits cost 10-$20 and you’ll be able to insulate multiple windows.

 One of our awesome community members also gave me a mind blowing tip that adds even more insulation value for only $5.

 I’m pumped to share this tutorial because there’s nothing like a cozy home in the winter 😀

 Not all of us have brand spanking new windows.